iotdomain/iotdomain-standard/iotdomain-standard.md

 Information is published using an address on the message bus.
 This address consists of the node address to whom the information relates \{domain}/\{publisherID}/\{nodeID}, an input or output type and instance, and a message type.
 The input/output type and instance are used to publish input and output information.

-Addresses can only contain of lower case alphanumeric, hyphen (-), and underscore (\_) characters.
+Addresses can only contain alphanumeric, hyphen (-), and underscore (\_) characters.
 Reserved words start with a dollar ($) character.
 The separator is the '/' character.
 All addresses end with a message type indicating the content of the message.
-All addresses MUST use lower case to avoid problems with mixed case addresses not being recognized due to a difference in case.

 > Address format: